 If you’re going on a journey, you need to be sure you’ve packed everything you need or have a plan to get what you need somewhere along the way.
 The same is true of your marketing.
+You need a marketing plan.
 You can’t simply set out someday to decide you’re going to take your business to the heights of success without some idea of what you’ll need to take you there.
 You have to have a plan for your journey otherwise, you’ll run out of steam or run off course and end up nowhere near your intended destination.

 Here at The Marketing Squad, we believe that your marketing is a journey.
 If you want your journey to be exciting and adventurous in a non-Clark Griswold/Frodo Baggins/King Arthur and The Knights of the Round Table Monty Python-style kind of way, then you’ll need to pack a bag that includes the six critical elements of a marketing plan.